 - Funeral or burial arrangements: If it is difficult to get into the safety deposit box or nobody knows that you’ve already made arrangements, the process can be more painful for friends and family.
 What’s more, what you want and what your loved ones think you want may be two completely different things.

 - Power of attorney (POA): This document gives a designated representative the right to make certain decisions for you.
 It does not do anyone any good if the only copy is locked in a box while you’re incapacitated.
 One solution is to make your POA a co-renter.
 Keep in mind that many financial institutions will not accept a “generic” power of attorney because they cannot verify if it is still in effect, if it was written while you were competent, or the extent of the POA’s powers.
 Work with each financial institution individually (using their forms) to set things up properly.

 - Cash: Cash in safety deposit boxes is not insured by the Federal Deposit Insurance Corporation (FDIC).
 The FDIC insures up to $250,000 per depositor per bank, but only covers money you’ve deposited in checking, savings, and CD accounts, for example.
 FDIC insurance does not cover items in a safety deposit box.

-- Jewelry, rare and collectible items (that you want to insure): again, not FDIC insured.
-Check your homeowners or renters insurance policy to see if safe deposit box contents are covered.
-Some insurance will cover theft, loss, or damage and your insurance company might also offer a lower premium since the items are more secure in a safety deposit box.
-Other policies will not cover anything.
+- Jewelry and rare and collectible items (that you want to insure): Again, not FDIC insured.
+Check your homeowner's or renter's insurance policy to see if safe deposit box contents are covered.
+Some insurance will cover theft, loss, or damage, and your insurance company might also offer a lower premium since the items are more secure in a safety deposit box.
+Other policies do not cover anything.